 At left, Steve Powell (center) meets with the Emerging Markets Power Fund (EMPF) in Beijing to discuss collaboration on solar energy projects.
 Powell and SinoPowell Capital are partners in several transactions involving Chinese financing, EPCs and equipment vendors.
 He attended the 2017 Belt & Road and Cross-Border Investment CEO Summit in Beijing sponsored by the China Investment Corporation (CIC).

-Powell is seen at left with CIC Executive Vice President Qi Bin.
+Powell at left with CIC Executive Vice President Qi Bin.